The Story From Here

 This image is perhaps my most famous.
 Yes, truly.
 But, I may need to qualify this and perhaps explain the “most famous” part.
 As far as I can recall, this image has never been published, publicly shown or even printed for that matter – this in a commercial sense.

 During this period, and to me, one of the country’s photographic greats joined the company – a gentleman by the name of Mike McCann.
 Mike was a gentleman as well as great photographer.
-And no, Google can’t help you here – you won’t find much on this man McCann (Dave Barrit, where are you?).
+And no, Google can’t help you here – you won’t find much on this man McCann (Dave Barritt, where are you?).

 Just before joining the company, Mike McCann was a staff photographer on the Rand Daily Mail in that newspaper’s hey day.
 Mike McCann was also one of the few photographers in the world to score front covers on both Newsweek and Time in the same week.
 This was for his picture of General António de Spínola who Mike had photographed in Portuguese Guinea (now Guinea-Bissau) some time before the Portuguese “Carnation Revolution” in April 25, 1974.
 It should be noted here that when the news of the coups d’état broke, images of Spínola were so rare that Time had to make do with an artist’s rendition of Mike’s image – the one used on the cover of Newsweek.

 Mike had some other tricks up his sleeve, such a hanging his Leica M series camera around his neck and using a bulb shutter release that he used to run through the sleeve of his jacket.
 He always seemed to wear a tweed coat.
 The other trick was to fiddle with a bunch of keys, this to distract the subject and, to cover up the sound of the shutter.
-Needless to say, “door stopping” was a stock-in-trade thing of the day on newspapers at the time.
+Needless to say, “door stopping” was a stock-in-trade thing of the day for press photographers at the time.

 In between, we would have conversations about shooting techniques such as shooting with both eyes open while using a Leica M series camera.
 The other thing that sold me on Leica’s was the quality of the images and the resolution of the lenses.
-Compared to Japanese glass at the time, it was that proverbial “chalk and cheese” thing.
+Compared to Japanese glass at the time, this was that proverbial “chalk and cheese” thing.

 While I cannot recall with any accuracy at the moment, I think this shot was taken using a 35 millimetre lens.
 The rest of the details are academic.